 What do you like most about cooking?

-What influenced you to become a chef in the Marine Corps?
+What influenced you to become a cook in the Marine Corps?

 What is your favorite type of dish to make?